Tomás Pina

-Tomás Pina Isla (born 14 October 1987) is a Spanish professional footballer who currently plays as a central midfielder for Chinese Super League club Henan Songshan Longmen.
+Tomás Pina Isla (born 14 October 1987) is a Spanish former professional footballer who played as a central midfielder.

 He amassed La Liga totals of 301 matches and eight goals over 12 seasons, with Mallorca, Villarreal and Alavés.
 He also played in Belgium and China.

 Club career

 Mallorca

-Pina was born in Villarta de San Juan, Ciudad Real, Castile-La Mancha.
+Pina was born in Villarta de San Juan, Ciudad Real, Castilla–La Mancha.
 After finishing his football development with amateurs CD Móstoles, he moved to RCD Mallorca in the summer of 2008.

 Pina made his professional – and La Liga – debut with the latter on 31 January 2010, playing the last ten minutes in a 2–1 away loss against Xerez CD after coming on as a substitute for Bruno China.
 He spent the vast majority of his first professional season with the reserve team, in the Segunda División B.

 Villarreal

 On 5 July 2013, after Mallorca's top-flight relegation, Pina signed a five-year deal with Villarreal CF, in turn promoted.
-He scored his first goal for his new team on 4 October, starting and netting the last in a 3–0 home win over Granada CF.
+He scored his first goal for his new team on 4 October, starting and closing a 3–0 home win over Granada CF.

 Pina was heavily played during his three-year spell at the Estadio El Madrigal by manager Marcelino García Toral, whether as a starter or a replacement.
-In the 2015–16 campaign he appeared in 36 games in all competitions, his only goal helping oust S.S.C.
-Napoli from the UEFA Europa League as his 59th-minute long-range lob from the left flank earned a 1–1 away draw and a 2–1 aggregate victory in the round of 32.
+In the 2015–16 campaign he appeared in 36 games in all competitions, his only goal helping oust SSC Napoli from the UEFA Europa League as his 59th-minute long-range lob from the left flank earned a 1–1 away draw and a 2–1 aggregate victory in the round of 32.